recursivezero/abcd/src/content/blog/ayush.md

 ### 🗣️ Focus/Blur

-Focus() and blur() are methods used to show and hide the keyboard.
+`focus()` and `blur()` are methods used to show and hide the keyboard.
 This is an useful and important feature for mobile and ipad users.

 ### 📚 BetterAuth